LedgerSync/ledger_sync/README.md

 ### Operation

-Each adaptor defines operations that can be performed on specific resources (e.g. `Customer::Update`, `Payment::Create`).
-The operation defines three key things:
+Each adaptor defines operations that can be performed on specific resources (e.g. `Customer::Operations::Update`, `Payment::Operations::Create`).
+The operation defines two key things:

 - a `Contract` class which is used to validate the resource using the `dry-validation` gem
-- a `build` instance method, which handles any pre-processing to be done before the operation is performed (e.g. converting an `Upsert` into a `Create` or `Update`)
 - a `perform` instance method, which handles the actual API requests and response/error handling.

 Note: Adaptors may support different operations for each resource type.